-- Repeat commands given by an instructor. - Recognize actions of the teacher as signals to initiate commands. - Practice differentiating pre-defined actions and event-driven ones.
+- Recognize actions of the teacher as signals to initiate commands. - Practice differentiating pre-defined actions and event-driven ones.

-- Watch the The Big Event Teacher Video. - Print one CSF The Big Event Activity -Worksheet. - Print one CSF The Big Event Activity -Assessment for each student. - Make sure each student has a Think Spot Journal.
+- Watch the The Big Event Teacher Video. - Print one The Big Event (Courses A, B) -Worksheet. - Print The Big Event Assessment for each student. - Make sure every student has a Think Spot Journal - Reflection Journal.